rodrigoabreu22/TPW_Project_1/README.md

 | martim | cr7goat7 |

 ### Features that we would like to implement:
+- Expand the variaty of products.
+- Implement a more profesional deposit/withdrwal method.
+- Improve overall aesthetics

 ### Deployment
 Insere aqui o link para a app no pythonanywhere